 It has also allowed Globe Life to be pretty profitable.
-Last quarter continued that trend with EPS jumping more than 5%, while sales increased by 4%.
-Meanwhile, GL saw some big gains on its investment portfolio and float.
+Q3 continued that trend with EPS jumping more than 17%.

-With longs operating history — since 1900 — long dividend history, and conservative approach to investments, GL could the sleeper insurance stock in Buffet’s portfolio.
+With its long operating history — it’s been in existence since 1900 — long dividend history, and conservative approach to investments, GL could be the sleeper insurance stock in Buffet’s portfolio.

 Thanks to the insight of many of his lieutenants, Buffett has begun to move into the world of technology.
 And that includes a stake in one of the best firms around: Amazon (NASDAQ:AMZN).

 AMZN continues to be the leader in eCommerce and has used its very profitable cloud-computing assets to help drive its retail operations.
 This has resulted in lower prices for consumers, faster shipping times, and an overall better experience.
 And Amazon is not done yet.
 The firm continues to find new ways of making money from advertising and its own gadgets.

 As a result, AMZN throws off a lot of cash.
 That’s probably what drove Buffett into the stock in the first place.

 But as a recession play, AMZN has a lot to offer.
 When money gets tight, consumers generally trade down to private label brands.
 Amazon now has hundreds of them that cost less than premium products.
 Moreover, the ability to take advantage of Amazon’s lower-selling prices overall makes it a powerful money-saving retailer for consumers.
 On the corporate side, its AWS cloud division continues to offer money-saving tools for business.

 In the end, the recession should damper Amazon’s growth potential.
 That makes it a powerful player in Buffett’s portfolio.